Should I take CPP early at age 60, wait until the standard 65 years, or defer CPP benefits until I’m 70 years old?

 Reasons To Take CPP Early At Age 60

-Government data shows that a majority of Canadians start collecting CPP as soon as they turn 60.
+Government data shows that most Canadians start collecting CPP as soon as they turn 60.
 Even though you will get a boost in payout by waiting until you are 70 years of age, most Canadians cash out earlier.

 Here are five reasons for taking CPP at 60:

-1. You Need The Money Now: If you are hard for cash and have no other significant income sources to rely on, you may have no choice but to start collecting CPP right away to cover your expenses.
+1. You Need The Money Now: If you are hard for cash and have no other significant income sources to rely on, you may have no choice but to start collecting CPP immediately to cover your expenses.